Nobody sets out to live paycheck-to-paycheck, but for countless Americans it's a fact of life nonetheless.

 Instead of beating yourself if you overspend compared to what you budgeted for, take a step back.
 Breathe.
 And own the fact that you made a mistake, but move on and try again.
 Never forget, success comes not from ‘not failing,' but getting up and trying one more time than you've failed.

-Living paycheck-to-paycheck is the norm for scores of people around the country, and for lots of reasons—carrying college debt, buying a house beyond your means, trying to live a lifestyle your income can't actually afford, a huge medical emergency that's eating away at any chance to save you had, etc.
+Living paycheck-to-paycheck is the norm for scores of people around the country for a lot of reasons— student loan debt, buying a house beyond your means, trying to live a lifestyle your income can't actually afford, a huge medical debt that's eating away at any chance to save you had, etc.

 But in order to break the cycle, you have to take a hard look at yourself, your lifestyle and your spending habits.
 In some instances, it may require drastic downsizing while in others a spending tweak is all it takes.
 Either way, in order to break the cycle of living paycheck-to-paycheck you need to bring in more than comes out each pay period.